harmony-one/x/progress/nagesh-mishra.md

+2024-02-21 Wed: Implemented a carousel view that displays information from markers and added a microphone icon on the map view.
+After recording, a pin will appear at the location, and the carousel's transcript will be updated.
+Integrated CodePush functionality, pending testing.

 2024-02-20 Tue: Implementing a feature for real-time app updates that circumvent the App Store, currently examining CodePush.
 Reverting changes to the app's original red pin icons and developing a user interface featuring a black box that displays an image, text, and location information.